wildfruits/jekyll-now/_posts/2018-01-26-kdd-features-1.md

 Some more useful metrics for this dataset are F-score and AUC/ROC, both of which provide the more detailed information I need about the model’s predictive power for both classes.
 In order to draw a meaningful baseline solution, I am using a dummy model with the default "stratified" strategy, which respects the original class frequency of the target variable.

+F1 score (balanced F-score) is computed as follows:
+[/images/f1 score.gif]
+Precision, also called positive (or negative) predictive value in medical and other diagnostic contexts, can be articulated as “If the model says a value is 1 (or 0), what is the probability it is actually 1 (or 0)?”
+Recall, also called sensitivity, can be expressed as “If a value is 1 (or 0), what is the probability the model correctly identifies it as 1 (or 0)?”
+F1 score  is the harmonic mean of these two measures.